Back To Search Results

 Scapholunate Dissociation

-Dorsal intercalated segment instability (DISI) is 1 complication of chronic scapholunate dissociation.[41]
-Over time, rotational instability develops as the secondary stabilizers of the scapholunate joint, especially the radioscaphocapitate ligament, fail.
-The scaphoid moves into flexion and pronation.
+A DISI deformity is 1 complication of chronic scapholunate dissociation.[49]
+Over time, rotational instability develops as the secondary stabilizers of the scapholunate joint, particularly the radioscaphocapitate ligament, weaken and fail.
+The scaphoid subsequently moves into flexion and pronation.
 The lunate moves into extension as its proximal portion is wider dorsally.
-The capitate starts to subluxate dorsally as the lunate is oriented in extension.
-On lateral radiographs, the scapholunate angle is >70 degrees.
-DISI from scapholunate ligament injury is a dissociative carpal instability as the dysfunction occurs between bones of the same carpal row.
-If the dysfunction exists between the proximal and distal row or proximal row and radius, carpal instability non-dissociative (CIND) occurs.[4][3]
+The capitate then begins to subluxate dorsally and proximally as the lunate is oriented in extension.
+On lateral radiographs, the scapholunate angle is greater than 70°.
+DISI from scapholunate ligament injury is a dissociative carpal instability as the dysfunction occurs between bones within the same carpal row.
+CIND occurs if the dysfunction exists between the proximal and distal row or proximal row and radius.[4][3]

-Scapholunate advanced collapse (SLAC) is a complication of chronic scapholunate dissociation and resulting DISI deformity.[42]
-The alteration in scaphoid and lunate alignment results in abnormal force distribution throughout the wrist.[43]
-SLAC wrist consists of 3 stages based on the location of degenerative changes initially described by Watson.
+A SLAC wrist is a complication of chronic scapholunate dissociation and resulting DISI deformity.[50]
+The alteration in scaphoid and lunate alignment results in abnormal force distribution throughout the wrist.[51]
+SLAC wrist consists of 3 stages based on the location of degenerative changes initially described by Watson (with a fourth stage subsequently proposed).
 The radiolunate joint is spared in the SLAC wrist because the lunate fossa remains concentric.

-• Stage I: arthritis between the scaphoid and radial styloid
+• Stage I: Arthritis between the scaphoid and radial styloid

-• Stage II: arthritis between the scaphoid, radial styloid, and entire scaphoid fossa of the radius
+• Stage II: Arthritis between the scaphoid, radial styloid, and entire scaphoid fossa of the radius

-• Stage III: arthritis between the scaphoid, radial styloid, scaphoid fossa, and capitolunate joint
+• Stage III: Arthritis between the scaphoid, radial styloid, scaphoid fossa, and capitolunate joint

 Lunotriquetral Dissociation

-Volar intercalated segment instability (VISI) malignment is a complication of chronic lunotriquetral dissociation.[44][45]
-VISI occurs with the gradual attenuation of the lunotriquetral joint secondary stabilizers, resulting in lunate flexion.
-The contact point between the capitate and lunate moves volarly, which promotes further lunate flexion.
-Due to increased lunate flexion, the scapholunate angle decreases to <40 degrees on static radiographs.
-As the lunate flexes, the capitate collapses proximally.
-Lateral radiographs demonstrate a capitolunate angle >10 degrees.[12]
-In the setting of lunotriquetral dissociation, the VISI malalignment is dissociative as there is dysfunction between bones of the same carpal row.
-VISI can also occur in a non-dissociative carpal instability pattern where dysfunction occurs between the proximal and distal row or proximal row and radius.
-On physical examination, the mid-carpal shift test induces a clunk in patients with CIND-VISI, as this is a test of dynamic instability.
-The wrist is pronated and flexed and moved passively into ulnar deviation.
-The clunk occurs near the terminal ulnar deviation as the abnormally flexed proximal row suddenly extends.[3]
+VISI malignment is a complication of chronic lunotriquetral dissociation.[52][53][54][53]
+VISI occurs with gradual weakening of the lunotriquetral joint secondary stabilizers, which results in lunate flexion.
+The contact point between the capitate and lunate moves volarly, contributing to lunate flexion.
+Due to increased lunate flexion, the scapholunate angle decreases to less than 40° on static radiographs.
+As the lunate flexes, the capitate migrates proximally.
+Lateral radiographs demonstrate a capitolunate angle greater than 10°.[12]
+In lunotriquetral dissociation, the VISI malalignment is dissociative as dysfunction exists between bones of the same carpal row.
+VISI can also occur in a nondissociative carpal instability pattern where dysfunction occurs between the proximal and distal row or proximal row and radius.
+The complications of both scapholunate and lunotriquetral dissociation and instability often result in persistent pain, stiffness, and decreased grip strength.

 Deterrence and Patient Education